Building the Notetaker of All Time

 package.json # workspaces: ["apps/*", "packages/*"]

 @noat/sync exports the Supabase client and shared types so both apps stay in sync (no pun intended).
-The actual sync logic stays per-platform — expo-sqlite is sync and Tauri’s plugin-sql is async, so they can’t share function signatures.
-The benefit isn’t code reuse, it’s workflow: one PR, one place to run commands, one place for Claude to think.
+The actual sync logic stays per-platform — expo-sqlite is synchronous and Tauri’s plugin-sql is asynchronous, so they can’t share function signatures.

 Ending on a positive noat #

-Once noat was working for me, the remaining work was auth, app store distribution, the unglamorous shipping stuff. noat hit the goals I set for it: cross-platform architecture, a real Tauri app with native macOS integration, Supabase realtime end-to-end.
-I learned what I came to learn.
-Archived at v0.1.
+Once I had a working prototype of noat, the remaining work to get it into the real world for everyone else was auth, app store distribution, stamping out bugs, and other unglamorous shipping stuff.
+But I had already hit the learning goals I set for myself for this time, such as learning cross-platform architecture, a Tauri app with native macOS integration, and realtime syncing.
+Thus, I wrapped up this project to work on other things.

 After noat, I started shipping debatecomps.com, a directory of debate tournaments and opportunities for the global debate community.
 It started as an idea we explored in a software engineering capstone course last year, but it was too useful to leave unfinished.
 My debate partner Advait and friend Acon worked to expand our data sources into Canada and India, the latter of which now drives most of our traffic.
 In our first month after announcing it on Facebook, we had 700+ visitors and great feedback from debaters internationally.